 - A resistance exercise training program to improve muscle strength and metabolism.

-- Obese individuals may have a reduced range of motion and are prone to risk of developing lower back pain and osteoarthritis.
-Range of motion exercises help reduce stiffness and increase joint flexibility.
+- Obese individuals may have a reduced range of motion and are prone to the risk of developing lower back pain and osteoarthritis.
+Range of motion exercises helps reduce stiffness and increase joint flexibility.